DavidAJohnston/OmniFoundation/README.md

 Section 6.6	Vice Chairman: The Vice Chairman shall perform all the duties of the Chairman of the Board and, in so acting, shall have all of the powers of the Chairman of the Board in the event of the Chairman of the Board's absence, death, removal, resignation, or incapacity.
 The then-serving Vice Chairman shall have the authority to cast a tie-breaking vote in the election of the Chairman of the Board.
 Any candidate for Vice Chairman must be a director of the Corporation in order to run for election.
 The Vice Chairman shall have such other powers and duties as may be designated by the Board from time to time.

-Section 6.7	Executive Director: Subject to the supervision and control of, and reporting to, the Board of Directors, the Executive Director shall have general supervision, direction, and control of the business and affairs of the Corporation.
-The Executive Director shall, from time to time, report to the Board of Directors and the Chairman of the Board all matters within his or her knowledge affecting the Corporation that should be brought to the Board of Directors' attention.
-Any candidate for Executive Director must be a member of the Corporation in order to run for election.
-The Executive Director shall have such other powers and duties as may be designated by the Board from time to time.

-Section 6.8	General Counsel: The General Counsel shall have overall responsibility for directing and managing the legal affairs of the Corporation and working with the Board of Directors to establish a public policy strategy.
+Section 6.7	General Counsel: The General Counsel shall have overall responsibility for directing and managing the legal affairs of the Corporation and working with the Board of Directors to establish a public policy strategy.
 It shall be the responsibility of the General Counsel to communicate and advocate for such the Corporation’s public policy strategy in such a manner as to further the goals of the Corporation.
 Any candidate for General Counsel must be a member of the Corporation in order to run for election.
 The General Counsel shall have such other powers and duties as may be designated by the Board from time to time.

-Section 6.9	Treasurer: The Treasurer shall have overall responsibility for all corporate funds, and shall perform, or cause to be performed, the following:
+Section 6.8	Treasurer: The Treasurer shall have overall responsibility for all corporate funds, and shall perform, or cause to be performed, the following:

 (a) Keeping full and accurate accounts of all the Corporation's financial records;